GIMP: GEGL

-The Generic Graphics Library (GEGL) was first introduced as part of GIMP on the 2.6 release of GIMP.
-This initial introduction does not yet exploit all of the capabilities of GEGL; as of the 2.6 release, GIMP can use GEGL to perform high bit-depth color operations; because of this less information is lost when performing color operations.
-When GEGL is fully integrated, GIMP will have a higher color bit depth and better non-destructive work-flow.
-GIMP 2.8.xx supports only 8-bit of color, which is much less than what e.g. digital cameras produce (12-bit or more).
-Full support for high bit depth is included with GIMP 2.10.
-OpenCL enables hardware acceleration for some operations.
+The Generic Graphics Library (GEGL) was first introduced in GIMP 2.6 to improve how the software processes images.
+Initially GIMP used GEGL for high bit-depth colour operations, helping reduce data loss when adjusting colours.

+GIMP 2.8 was limited to 8-bit color, which is much lower than the 12-bit or higher depth that most digital cameras produce.
+GIMP 2.10 introduced full support for high bit-depth color, and hardware acceleration was enabled through OpenCL for some tasks.

+GIMP 3.0 introduces non-destructive filters, allowing users to apply effects without permanently changing the original image.
+This means they can be edited, toggled on or off, or removed after being applied.
+Third-party filters are also supported, though they will not be retained if the necessary plugins are missing.

 CTX

-CTX is a new rasterizer for vector graphics in GIMP 3.0.
-Some simple objects like lines and circles can be reduced to vector objects.
+CTX is a rasterizer for vector graphics introduced in GIMP 3.0.
+It allows certain simple shapes, such as lines and circles, to be converted into vector objects.

 File formats

-GIMP supports importing and exporting with a large number of different file formats, GIMP's native format XCF is designed to store all information GIMP can contain about an image; XCF is named after the eXperimental Computing Facility where GIMP was authored.
+GIMP supports importing and exporting with a large number of different file formats.
+GIMP's native format XCF is designed to store all information GIMP can contain about an image; XCF is named after the eXperimental Computing Facility where GIMP was authored.
 Import and export capability can be extended to additional file formats by means of plug-ins.
 XCF file size is extended to more than 4 GB since 2.9.6 and new stable tree 2.10.x.